Jeiwan/uniswapv3-book/content/docs/milestone_2/introduction.md

 {{< katex display >}} {{</ katex >}}

 > You'll find the complete code of this chapter in [this Github branch](https://github.com/Jeiwan/uniswapv3-code/tree/milestone_2).
+>
 > This milestone introduces a lot of code changes in existing contracts.
+[Here you can see all changes since the last milestone](https://github.com/Jeiwan/uniswapv3-code/compare/milestone_1...milestone_2)

 # Second Swap